Pependuez/markgen/README.md

 *Markov's chain generator*

-Script markgen.py generates Markov's chan using external text files and use this chain to complete words sequences.
+markgen.py generates Markov's chan using external text files and use this chain to complete words sequences.

 *Usage:*